Status (updated 8/10/2013): Complete

-UFAD technology is currently experiencing rapid growth in North America because of the broad range of benefits that it offers over conventional ceiling-based air distribution.
+UFAD technology has experienced rapid growth in North America because of the broad range of benefits that it offers over conventional ceiling-based air distribution.
 Although in recent years there have been an increased number of publications on this technology, designers of UFAD systems previously had largely developed guidelines of their own.
 A comprehensive design guide that is accessible to the design and engineering community was needed to support the continued development and growth of this promising technology.

-This project involves the evaluation and synthesis of an extensive body of knowledge that has been developed by UC Berkeley and affiliated research organizations over a period of close to 15 years.
+This project involves the evaluation and synthesis of an extensive body of knowledge that has been developed by UC Berkeley and affiliated research organizations over a period of over 20 years.
 The development of the Design Guide was reviewed by CBE industry members and overseen by ASHRAE's technical committee responsible for the project.
 Extensive comments and suggestions from industry were incorporated into the final version.

 The Design Guide's comprehensive contents includes chapters on air distribution, thermal comfort, underfloor plenums, controls, operation, maintenance, energy use, construction, commissioning, costs, perimeter systems, standards, codes, design methodology, and the LEED Rating System.
 The Guide also includes information on and Task/Ambient Conditioning (TAC) systems.

-The Design Guide was published by ASHRAE in December 2003 and is now available from the ASHRAE bookstore at http://resourcecenter.ashrae.org/store/ashrae/.
+The newest version of the Design Guide was published by ASHRAE in summer of 2013, and is available from the ASHRAE bookstore: http://www.techstreet.com/ashrae/products/1859223.